Health News

 What is Basic Metabolic Panel used for?

-The BMP is a valuable tool for monitoring the overall health of an individual, and it is often used as part of a routine health checkup, or as a screening test for certain medical conditions.
-For example, it may be used to monitor the function of the kidneys in individuals with diabetes, or to assess the electrolyte and acid-base balance in individuals with heart disease.
+For example, it may be used to monitor the function of the kidneys in individuals with diabetes.
+It may also assess the electrolyte and acid-base balance in individuals with heart disease.
 Here is some conditions, where BMP is used to assess:

 • Kidney function